 W.D.M.
-Limited has truly global operations, delivering road survey services throughout Europe, as well as in the Far East and Australasia.
-Equipment has been sold to 18 countries, including China and the USA.
+Limited has truly global operations, delivering road survey services throughout Europe, the Americas, as well as in the Far East and Australasia.
+Equipment has been sold to 18 countries, including the USA and China.

 Work in the Far East and Australasia is coordinated through the Company’s Office in Wellington, New Zealand.

 WDM® uses its own vehicles for the overseas road surveys and often designs and builds specially adapted vehicles to provide the specialist measurements required in the most cost-effective configuration.
 The adaptations include variations to vehicle loading to comply with local requirements while maintaining the maximum efficiency of the survey operation.

 An example is the development of a vehicle for use in road condition assessment in New Zealand and Australia.
 It combines the SCRIM® test and high-speed measurements of roughness, rut depth, macro-texture and alignment, together with a right-of-way video on a single vehicle.
 The vehicle is fitted with a rear tag axle to allow a larger water tank to be fitted for the long distances between water points in both countries, while not exceeding their rear axle load limits.

 In New Zealand and Tasmania WDM® has taken a leading role in working with the client to evaluate the link between skid resistance and wet road accident rates for local conditions.
 The outcome from this work has been skid policies, which improve safety across their road networks.
 In New Zealand, according to the client’s analysis, the introduction of the policies has resulted in a near 40% reduction in the wet road accident rate.